neoxic/lua-amf3/README.md

 index of the first unread byte.
 Optional `pos` marks where to start reading in `data` (default is 1).

 ### amf3.null
-A Lua value that represents the AMF3 Null type.
+A Lua value that represents AMF3 Null.

 Building and installing with LuaRocks